kurtosis-tech/kurtosis/docs/docs/quickstart.md

 ## Setup

+Before you proceed, please make sure you have:
+- [Installed and started the Docker engine][installing-docker-guide]
-Before you proceed, make sure you have [Kurtosis installed][installing-kurtosis-guide] (or [upgraded to latest][upgrading-kurtosis-guide] if you already have it), Docker is started, and the Docker engine is running.
+- [Installed the Kurtosis CLI][installing-kurtosis-guide] (or [upgraded to latest][upgrading-kurtosis-guide] if you already have it)

 Hello, World
 ------------